jaakkopasanen/AutoEq/README.md

 fewer bands is possible but pre-computed results require to use minimum five first of the filters.

 ### HeSuVi
-Easiest way is install [HeSuVi](https://sourceforge.net/projects/hesuvi/) and select correct headphone model from the Equalizer tab.
+Easiest way is to install [HeSuVi](https://sourceforge.net/projects/hesuvi/) and select correct headphone model from the Equalizer tab.
 There is no need to download results from the results folder because HeSuVi ships with all of the recommended results.
 Please note that after installing HeSuVi will have surround virtualization on and if you don't want to use it you can select **none.wav** from the left side list on the Virtualization tab.